-Cynthia Newsome is the Midday Anchor for 41 Action News.
-Cynthia came to 41 Action News in January of 1997.
-Prior to that, she was in Oklahoma City for 13 years serving as Weekend Anchor at KWTV Channel 9, a reporter at KFOR-TV and WKY Radio.
+Cynthia came to KSHB 41 in January of 1997.
+Prior to that, she was in Oklahoma City for 13 years serving as Weekend Anchor at KWTV Channel 9, and a reporter at KFOR-TV and WKY Radio.

 Notable highlights in her 30-plus year career in broadcasting include covering the Oklahoma City bombing of the Murrah Federal Building.
-Cynthia’s reports on the lives of bombing victims are shown at the bombing memorial and museum in Oklahoma City.
+Cynthia’s reports on the lives of bombing victims are shown at the Oklahoma City Memorial and Museum in Oklahoma City.

 Cynthia came to Kansas City and met and married the love of her life, Ed Newsome.
-Ed owns Good News Appraisals and is the former President of the Kansas City Public School District.
+Ed is Founder and CEO of his real estate appraisal business, Good News Appraisals; and is the former President of the Kansas City Public School District.
 He actually popped the question to Cynthia on live TV on NBC Action News on June 13, 2001.
 They were married that same year.
 She has two step-children, Edward II and Kimberly.

 Cynthia and her family are faithful members of United Believers Community Church, a Baptist congregation in south Kansas City.
-Cynthia says her favorite things about Kansas City are the great music, great food, and, most of all, the great people.
+Cynthia said her favorite things about Kansas City are the great music, great food, and, most of all, the great people!